lcamero/laravel-starter-kit/README.md

 ### Laravel Boost
 [Laravel Boost](https://github.com/laravel/boost) accelerates AI-assisted development by providing the essential context and structure that AI needs to generate high-quality, Laravel-specific code.

+### Laravel Debugbar
+[Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) is a development package that adds a toolbar to your application, giving you real-time insights into queries, routes, views, logs, and performance.
+It helps you debug and profile your Laravel app directly in the browser.

+It can be paired with Laravel's Telescope package to gain insight of your application.

 ### Laravel Horizon
 [Laravel Horizon](https://laravel.com/docs/12.x/horizon) provides a beautiful dashboard and code-driven configuration for managing [Redis](https://redis.io/) queues.